Lake Yessey

-Lake Yessey (Ессе́й) is a large freshwater lake in Evenkiysky District, Krasnoyarsk Krai, north-central part of Russia.
+Lake Yessey (Ессе́й) is a large freshwater arctic lake in Evenkiysky District, Krasnoyarsk Krai, north-central part of Russia.

 The lake is located in the Central Siberian Plateau, to the west of the course of the Kotuy river.
 A tributary of the Kotuy flows out of the southern end of the lake.
 It has an area of 238 km2.

 Fauna

 The lake is rich in fish.
-The endangered Lake Yessey Char, Salvelinus tolmachoffi, is found in the waters of the lake.
+The endangered Lake Yessey charr (Salvelinus tolmachoffi), is found in the waters of the lake.